i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-rumble-not-working-fix.md

 ### **7 Reinstall the driver**

-If rumble fails everywhere, including a gamepad tester, a broken driver install is a likely cause.
+If rumble fails everywhere, including a gamepad tester, a broken driver install is a likely cause—a core troubleshooting step among general [Xbox controller not working on PC fixes](/xbox-controller-not-working-on-pc-fixes/).

 - Right click Start and open Device Manager
 - Find your controller under Xbox Peripherals, or under Human Interface Devices